-And seriously – can you beat any recipe that gives you dinner and a side dish in just one pot?
+And seriously – can you beat any chicken recipe or mushroom recipe that gives you dinner and a side dish in just one pot?

 *Please be sure to scroll through the entire post – I’m giving lots of great tips, sharing my favorite substitutes, and even providing links to the items I used in this recipe!